skillitzimberg/TumbleweedRebuild/PLANNING.md

 ## State-lifting
 details how state will be structured and lifted
 Admin component will own state.
 State will be 4 arrays, one each for Customers, Locations, Orders, and Products.
 These will be arrays of objects.
 Each object will be structured as defined in the [following section](#state).

+Customers, Locations, Orders, and Products will each have a form to take user input and callback functions passed down from Admin as props.
+These callback will lift that data to Admin.
+Admin will update state accordingly.

 ## State
 Lists all planned state

+**CUSTOMER**
 ```
 customer: {
     firstName: string,